Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 The relationship between "Project Members" and "User groups Member" depends on visibility of the project.

-When a project is Private (Only project members can see it), then adding a user as member of any Custom user group will transparently makes it member of the project if the user is not already.
+When a project is Private (Only project members can see it), then adding a user as member of any Custom user group will transparently make it member of the project if the user is not already.

-When a project is Public, by default, adding someone as member of any Custom user group **will not** makes it member of the project.
+When a project is Public, by default, adding someone as member of any Custom user group **will not** make it member of the project.
 However, as a project administrator, you can opt-in for this behaviour (same as for Private projects) by toggling "Activate synchronized project membership management" option.

 ..
 IMPORTANT::

-    The "synchronized project membership management" doesn't apply for groups that are defined outside the project (see binding bellow).
+    The "synchronized project membership management" doesn't apply for groups that are defined outside the project (see Binding below).
 When users become members of a Custom user group via a Binding propagation or LDAP synchronization, they are not automatically added as project members.